Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-The applications in the industry are also important and especially these applications have the potential to be used in everyday life.
-To this end, Burova et al.~\cite{utilizing_vr_gaze_Track_for_AR_chi20} developed an elevator maintenance simulation in eye-tracked VR to facilitate industrial AR prototypes, which are challenging to build due to safety concerns in the real world.
-The authors recorded several types of behavioral data from users including eye behaviors and enabled gaze data visualization in the form of scanpaths and heatmaps during training playback in VR.
-Based on their survey including 12 elevator maintenance experts, the authors indicated that the domain experts hold constructive opinions regarding the utilization of eye tracking and gaze visualizations for industrial training.
-Additionally, Gisler et al.~\cite{gisler2021indicators} examined the relationship between training success and human behaviors in sanitary apprenticeship tasks.
+Industrial applications are also important, as they are used in everyday life.
+To this end, \cite{utilizing_vr_gaze_Track_for_AR_chi20} developed an elevator maintenance simulation in eye-tracked VR to facilitate industrial AR prototypes, which are challenging to build due to safety concerns in the real world.
+The authors recorded several types of behavioral data from users, including eye behaviors, and enabled gaze data visualization through scanpaths and heatmaps during training playback in VR.
+Based on their survey, the domain experts hold constructive opinions regarding eye tracking and gaze visualizations for industrial training.
+Additionally, \cite{gisler2021indicators} examined the relationship between training success and human behaviors in sanitary apprenticeship tasks.
 The authors combined gaze positions, head movements, and attention durations on the focused objects by using statistical summaries to predict the training success of users.
-Experiments including 48 sanitary apprentices in an industrial training task achieved a 10-20\% improvement in predicting users' training success compared to a baseline model.
-In addition, skill training for searching and tracking in virtual police rooms has been examined by Harris et al.~\cite{training_police_room_Jour_VR21}.
-They designed virtual experiments in which officers are supposed to search and strive to gather evidence for an investigation while also taking various criminal activities into account.
-The perceptual-cognitive skills of 54 participants were analyzed in multiple training scenarios by taking saccadic eye movements (i.e., saccade sizes) into account.
-The results showed that visual search expertise can successfully be trained in VR.
+Experiments in an industrial training task achieved a 10-20\% improvement in predicting users' training success compared to a baseline model.
+In addition, \cite{training_police_room_Jour_VR21} examined skill training for searching and tracking in virtual police rooms.
+The authors designed virtual experiments in which officers were tasked with searching and gathering evidence for an investigation, while also considering various criminal activities.
+Analyses of perceptual-cognitive skills in multiple training scenarios, taking saccadic eye movements into account, indicated that training users for visual search expertise in VR is possible.

+\paragraph{Vision Impairment, Ocular Examination, and Medical Perception} Previous research has also utilized eye tracking and VR to study vision impairment and ocular examination, as vision problems lead to a perception of the world differently.
+Like other subfields discussed, in VR, it is possible to conduct highly controlled, programmed experiments compared to in-the-wild settings, allowing researchers to study such phenomena, which is why researchers have attempted to design ecologically valid simulations to study vision impairment issues in VR.
+For example, \cite{cataracts_ieeevr19} simulated cataract patients' vision in a virtual environment to better understand the perception of people with cataracts.
+The authors used eye tracking for these gaze-dependent symptoms because cataracts lead to special visual effects at the lens center and periphery.